lauradcontreras/lauradcontreras.github.io/_pages/about.md

   - /about.html
 ---

+*I am on the 2021-22 economics job market.*

 I'm a PhD candidate in environmental economics at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/) and the [University Paris 1 Panthéon-Sorbonne](https://www.pantheonsorbonne.fr/).
 My thesis is co-supervised by [Hélène Ollivier](https://sites.google.com/site/heleneollivier/) (PSE, CNRS) and [Katheline Schubert](https://www.parisschoolofeconomics.eu/fr/schubert-katheline/) (PSE, Paris 1).

 My research projects focus on the economics of industrial pollution, exploiting both theory and an extensive range of administrative data on French plants as well as satellite datasets.